 During the lease term in Washington

 During tenancy, the rental property belongs to the renter we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental property in Washington, the tenant must allow us to go into the rental.
-Some justifiable reasons to go into rental home are to:
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental property in Washington, the tenant must allow us to go into the rental.
+Some solid reasons to come into rental home are to:

 - Show the rental home to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before entering the rental.
-However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before entering the rental home.
+However, Nesbitt Realty can and will enter the rental home without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate tenants in Washington.
 Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference